airbnb/streamalert/docs/source/athena-arch.rst

 If the ``NumberOfMessagesSent`` is much higher than the other two metrics, the ``refresh_interval`` should be increased in the configuration.

-For high throughput production environments, an internal of 1 to 2 minutes is recommended.
+For high throughput production environments, an interval of 1 to 2 minutes is recommended.